seyon99/RideSharingAPI/README.md

     cd RideSharingAPI
     docker-compose up --build -d

-View Javadoc comments to learn about specific endpoints and their parameters.
+View the Javadoc comments to learn about specific endpoints and their parameters.
 After building, make use of Postman, cURL, or whichever method you prefer to make API requests.